 Hello!
 I’m a Northern Swamp Wallaby

 Distinguished from other wallabies by its dark colour, the northern swamp wallaby is classified as the only living member of the genus Wallabia.
 It’s unique gait, reproductive behaviour and distinct number of chromosomes further distinguish it from other wallabies.
 Most wallabies have 16 chromosomes.
-Male swamp wallabies have 10 while females only have 11.
+Female swamp wallabies have 11 while males only have 10.

 Northern Swamp Wallabies are strictly herbivorous, readily switching from one plant species to another.
 They are browsers and use their reduced forelimbs to manipulate food.
 Their diet is varied, consisting of soft plants such as buds, ferns, leaves, shrubs and grasses.
 They have been known to eat bark, shoots from needle-leaf trees, and plants that can be poisonous to domesticated animals and people.
 This flexibility means that they have become pests to agricultural crops and as a result, they are often shot by farmers.

 |CONSERVATION STATUS||Least Concern|